Mural Pattern Design Project

 Celebrating Culture, Pattern, and Belonging

-This mural project was created as a collaborative act of design, art and community at College Place Elementary School in Edmonds, WA.
-Transforming a series of structural pillars into a shared visual story.
-I designed and hand-painted in collaboration with Rooted Design, Artist Missy Hancock, along other local artist, students, and the school community.
+This project was a collaborative fusion of design, art, and community at College Place Elementary School in Edmonds, WA.
+By transforming a series of structural pillars of the school building into a shared visual story, I designed and hand-painted this mural in collaboration with Rooted Design, lead artist Missy Hancock, local artists, and the school community.

-Created for a school environment, the project blends mural artwork, floral patterns, and hand-painted illustration design to reflect the identities of a multicultural student community, turning the school halls into a welcoming, colorful and expressive space for the children that attend CPE.
+Created specifically for a school environment, the project blends mural artwork, floral patterns, and hand-painted illustrations to reflect the identities of a multicultural student body.
+Our goal was to turn the school halls into a welcoming, colorful, and expressive space for the children at CPE.

-We are thankful with the Edmonds Art Festival Foundation for funding this project and allow us the opportunity to be part of it.
+We are grateful to the Edmonds Arts Festival Foundation for funding this project and allowing us the opportunity to bring this vision to life.

-With only eight pillars available, one of our biggest challenges was representing a community made up of many cultures, languages, and traditions.
-Together, with art director of the project Missy, and me as the the designer of this project we carefully selected countries from multiple continents, ensuring the mural reflected a broad and inclusive global presence.
+With only eight pillars available, our biggest challenge was representing a community comprised of many different cultures, languages, and traditions.
+Alongside Art Director Missy Hancock, I carefully selected countries from multiple continents to ensure the mural reflected an inclusive global presence.

 My Role in the Project

-In my role as I designer I focused on translating cultural references into a visual language that felt accessible, respectful, joyful and easy to recreate for the students and volunteers that were eager to contribute in this project.
+As a designer, I focused on translating cultural references into a visual language that felt accessible, respectful, and joyful.
+It was also vital that the designs were easy to recreate for the students and volunteers eager to contribute.

-• Designing vertical format pattern mural artwork inspired by traditional textiles and clothing
+• Designing vertical pattern artwork inspired by traditional textiles and clothing.

-• Supporting mural painting alongside community members, families, and students
+• Leading the painting process alongside community members, families, and students.

 Because many volunteers did not share the same language, clarity was essential.
-I used Illustrator to create easy-to-read floral outline work that allowed people of all ages and backgrounds to participate confidently in the mural painting process.
+I used Adobe Illustrator to create easy to read floral outlines that allowed people of all ages and backgrounds to participate confidently in the painting process.

-Here are some samples of the vertical, outline and full design that was later used during the painting process as a guide.
+Included here are samples of the vertical, outline, and full designs used as guides during the painting process.

 Peru Pattern